 Click Here to get more information about the Chase Sapphire Preferred Card.

 Or check out the Platinum Card from American Express card.
 Its $550 annual fee means it isn’t for everyone.
 But a rich set of benefits can more than offset that fee, including unbeatable lounge access, $100 for a Global Entry or TSA PreCheck enrollment, $200 in travel credits, and another $200 in free Uber rides.
-The standard, 60,000-point welcome bonus is good as it is.
+The standard, 60,000-point welcome bonus after spending $5,000 in the first three months of card membership is good as it is.
 But see if you’re eligible for an outstanding 100,000-point bonus!

 Click Here to learn more about the Platinum Card from American Express.